Functional Multi-Reference Alignment via Deconvolution: Numerical results

 \subsection{Setup}

-We define our hidden signals on $ [-1,1] $ and likewise assume that our shift distributions are supported on $ [-1,1],$ and so our shifted and noise corrupted signals are supported on $ [-2,2] $.
+All hidden signals are defined on the domain $[-2,2]$ but are supported on the smaller interval $[-1,1]$.
+We assume that the shift distribution is also supported on $[-1,1]$, so that every translated and noise-corrupted observation remains supported within $[-2,2]$.
 We sample in space at a rate of $ 2^{-5} $, unless otherwise stated.
 Our samples are then zero-padded for increased fidelity in frequency, see Remark \ref{rmk:numerics_padding}.
 We choose the infinite order deconvolution kernel $K(x) = \text{sinc}(x)$.
 Additionally, a regularization constant $r$ was introduced to improve algorithm performance, see Remark \ref{rmk:numerics_regconst}.

+In dimension $d$, suppose each coordinate is discretized to a grid of size $J$, so that the total number of grid points is $J^d$.
+Computing the Fourier transforms of all $N$ samples then costs $O\left(N\cdot J^d \log(J^d)\right)$.
+Constructing the matrix $\widehat{\Psi}$ requires $O\left(N\cdot J^{2d}\right)$ operations, since the second-moment matrix is of size $J^d \times J^d$.
+Consequently, the overall computational complexity of Algorithm~\ref{alg:mainalgorithm} is $O\left(N\cdot J^{2d}\right)$, with the dominant cost arising in Step~2.
+Notice that in most applications that motivate this work, the signal represents an object in physical space $\R^d$ with $d = 1,2,3.$